Sestriere: Summer sports

 In the summertime it is possible to play golf on Europe's highest 18-hole course.

 It is also a starting and arrival point in the Tour de France and the Giro d'Italia.

 One of the most exciting moments for Italian cycling fans occurred in 1992, on stage 13 of the Tour de France when Claudio Chiappucci went on a daring solo attack of 125km.
 No Italian rider had won the Tour since 1965 and Chiappucci was cheered on by enormous, enthusiastic crowds as he climbed to Sestriere.
 He won the stage in spectacular fashion and ended up finishing 2nd to Miguel Induráin.

 It was the scene of the moment in Lance Armstrong's career when he rode away from the field in a breakaway uphill finish to take the stage in the 1999 Tour de France, which was the first time he won the race, although he was later stripped of his seven victories.

 Due to its location across two valleys, Sestriere is close to several hiking paths.

 An elite track and field athletics meeting was held annually in Sestriere from 1988 to 1996, and again in 2004.
 The advantage of its high altitude in sprinting and jumping events held out hope of world records, with sponsor Ferrari offering a car as a bonus.
 One record was set, in the men's pole vault by Sergey Bubka in 1994; the men's and women's records in long jump were also beaten, but wind assisted.

 Transportation

 Due to its position, Sestriere can only be reached by car or bus.

-Trains from Torino stop in Oulx (Val Susa).
+Trains from Turin stop in Oulx (Val Susa).
 From there, several buses bring passengers to Sestriere.

 The highway also stops in Oulx, but a municipal road leads to the village in 20 minutes.